strawbees/learning-platform-gatsby/content/explorations/truss-bridge-problem-solving.md

 It's easy and quick to iterate over ideas with Strawbees and it might be tempting to just start building.

-But making a plan is important to demonstrate the ability to **solve problems systematically**.
+But making a plan is important to demonstrate the ability to solve problems systematically.

 There are many ways in which the bridges can be built differently, here are some groups of possibilities: